-I find facts and data, digest them and build them into compelling stories.
-Then I work with designers to produce infographics, data visualisations and other forms of information design.
+I find facts and data and build them into compelling stories.
+Then I work with designers to produce information graphics, data visualisations, data artworks and installations.

-Artworks exhibited at: Sheffield Institute of Arts, Somerset House London, Southbank Centre London, Spektrum Berlin
+Artworks exhibited at: Royal College of Physicians, Sheffield Institute of Arts, Somerset House London, Southbank Centre London, Spektrum Berlin, Wild Mazzini (Turin)

-London South Bank University, Feb-March 2017: Visiting lecturer in data journalism, for Digital Journalism course
+London South Bank University, Feb-March 2017: visiting lecturer, Digital Journalism course

-Kunstuniversität Linz, summer 2016 and summer 2017: Visiting lecturer in data visualisation
+Kunstuniversität Linz, Austria, 2016 and 2017: visiting lecturer / course leader

-School of Machines, Making and Make-Believe, November 2015, Berlin: Instructor on workshop about using data in artworks, along with Nicholas Felton, Stefanie Posavec and Maral Pourkazemi
+School of Machines, Making and Make-Believe, November 2015, Berlin: workshop instructor

 Initial concepts: working with you to develop creative briefs suitable for graphic presentation